-Ask your student teachers to think of other songs that they could use to teach different language points or curriculum areas.
+What do you think about that use of songs?
+Discuss it with your fellow student teachers.
+Can you think of other songs that they could use to teach different language points or curriculum areas?

 Example 2: Using Songs to Generate Discussion